COVID-19 community quarantines in the Philippines

 COVID-19 community quarantines in the Philippines were a series of stay-at-home orders and cordon sanitaire measures that were implemented by the government of the Philippines through its Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF-EID).

 As of November 2021, under the original classification system that was enacted in 2020, there were four main quarantine tiers.
 In Metro Manila there is now an alert level system (ALS) which has been introduced in September 2021 and it is already in place.
-As of November 2021, all regions of the country have been covered by the ALS system, which has become the national standard.
+As of November 2021, all regions of the Philippines have been covered by the ALS system, which has become the national standard.

 In the original classification system, the strictest community quarantines is the "enhanced community quarantine" (ECQ), which effectively is a total lockdown.
 According to the ALS, there are five tiers of alert level, with alert level 1 being the most lenient and alert level 5 being the most strict.